 - Madeleine Daria Alizadeh also known as Dariadaria

 Influencer Bea Johnson is considered the mother of the Zero Waste movement.
 Started in 2008 with a blog, she is now speaker, book author and consultant.
 With their free tool, users can easily find stores around the world that do not produce waste and live by Zero Waste principles.

-Bea's Tips for a More Sustainable Life: Start small and use, for example, reusable water bottles and shopping containers.
-In addition, avoid shopping in the organic supermarket and packaging for loose goods.
+Bea's tips for a more sustainable life: start small and use reusable water bottles and shopping containers, for example.
+In addition, avoid shopping in organic supermarkets and packaging for bulk goods.

 2. Anne-Marie Bonneau, @zerowastechef

 Most garbage is produced in the kitchen.
 That's why Anne-Marie 2011 decided to start right there and refrain from using plastic and other environmentally harmful packaging.
 Shortly thereafter, she was completely set on Zero Waste.
 On her blog, she regularly gives tips for a plastic-free life and, above all, shows how to do justice to Zero Waste.
 Recipes are also included.

 Anne-Marie's tips to get you started: Food can also become waste.
 If possible, you compost it yourself or simply buy less of it so that there is no unnecessary food waste.

 Inspired by Bea Johnson, Lauren Singer is now considered one of the most well-known Zero Waster Influencers - not least because of her stir-eyed "One year rubbish in a mason jar" campaign.
 She is also the founder of the "Package Free Shop" in New York.
 In her blog she also gives tips and tricks for a Zero Waste life and shows how easy, cost-saving and fun it is.

 Her tip: start saying no. No to plastic straws, no to receipts, no to plastic bags or other plastic utensils.